 The diagram below is a simplified representation of the signal flow through the miniDSP SHD:

-The audio signal flows from left to right in the above diagram:
+The audio signal in the diagram flows from left to right:

 The selected input signal is passed through stereo Dirac Live processing.

 The processed input channels are fed into a 2-in 4-out routing matrix that routes/mixes the two processed input channels to the four output channels.

 Each output channel runs a comprehensive set of DSP functions: parametric EQ, crossovers, level metering, delay, output gain and compressor.